WheatonCS/aGoodMystery/README.md

 Lexos (http://lexos.wheatoncollege.edu) to first "scrub" the texts so that all subsequent texts are tokenized and culled in a consistent fashion no matter what tool or package is used.

 *Note: We provide one reviewer's critique of how the Lexos tool handles initial and final apostrophes.
-While this may seem like a minor issue, it is not, as recently highlighted by Hoover (x) and others.*
+While this may seem like a minor issue, it is not, as recently highlighted by Hoover (2015) and others.*

 ####step_2_Clustering
 K-means, Hierarchical-agglomerative, and Bootstrap Consensus Trees were applied.